 Fish are widely used by federal, state, and local governments as a key biological assemblage to monitor river and stream health.
 MBI offers instructional training in the concepts, methods, and applications of fish assemblage data to environmental monitoring and assessment.
 The training is aimed at qualified practitioners who already have the skills needed to carry out the execution of the methods for collecting and interpreting fish assemblage data.
 The focus of this training is on the methods and biocriteria used by Ohio EPA and as such it fulfills the training required for those who are pursuing Level 3 Qualified Data Collector (QDC) status under the Ohio Credible Data Program.
 It also includes instruction on using the QHEI thus fulfilling the QDC requirements for Level 3.
-MBI provides the facilities, equipment, and materials used in the training and conducts the testing necessary to seek QDC status under the Ohio Credible Data Program.
+MBI and Ohio EPA work together to provide all that is necessary to obtain QDC status under the Ohio Credible Data Program.
+MBI provides the facilities, equipment and materials, and conducts the training, while Ohio EPA conducts the testing and provides the certification.

 Day one includes a detailed overview of the Fundamentals of Aquatic Ecology, Monitoring and Assessment Design, the Ohio Water Quality Standards (WQS), the development of biocriteria and their use that includes a hands-on exercise.
 An overview of the Ohio Credible Data Program and instructions on how to pursue obtaining QDC status is also included.